 Believe it or not, I have had some really bad habits in my life.
-People don’t believe it now, but my language was terrible when I was younger.
-I wouldn’t use any bad language around my parents because I knew they didn’t accept it.
-But when I was on the playing field and with my friends, it wasn’t very becoming.
-The second one was my temper.
-When I was younger I was very competitive; so in junior high and high school, I would fly off the handle when I was upset about losing.
+People don’t believe it now, but as a teenager, I had a foul mouth.
+I wouldn’t use bad language around my parents because I knew they didn’t accept it.
+But on the playing field and with my friends, the words I used weren’t very becoming.

-I realized that if I wasn’t careful I would become a person of bad language and anger.
+I realized that if I wasn’t careful, I would have anger and a foul mouth forever.
 I wanted to be better.
 That’s when I made a decision to stop.
-Any kind of change that you want to make has to start with a solid decision and commitment.
-If you want more, you have to choose to be different and pursue other things then those bad habits.
+Any kind of change you want to make has to start with a solid decision and commitment.
+If you want to change your life, you have to change your behavior.
+Choose to be different.
+Pursue traits and activities other than those bad habits.

-The next thing I did was pray about it.
+After I made the decision to change, I decided to pray about it.
 I asked God for help.
-Bad habits get ingrained into us and so we need a transformation at our core.
+Bad habits get ingrained into us.
+Breaking them requires transformation at the core.
 Anytime I was tempted with the way I spoke or before I entered a situation where my temper might act up, I would ask God to help me stay under control.
 After praying about it for a good amount of time, staying calm and controlling my language became a natural part of who I am.

 Now those bad habits are long gone.
 Make a decision for more and ask God to mold and change you.
-You’ll see your own bad habits disappear in the rearview mirror.
+You’ll see your own bad habits disappear.

 Sound off: What bad habits have you broken and how did you break them?